Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 So far, Alexa has invaded the kitchen, the living room and most of the walls on your home.
 But what about your car?
 Amazon has a device for that.

-It's called the Amazon Echo Auto and features 8 mics inside.
-The Echo Auto is able to differentiate between road noise, entertainment, voice and more, plus has a dash mount.
-(Not even Alexa can talk its way out of a ticket.)
+It's called the Amazon Echo Auto, and features eight mics inside.
+The Echo Auto is able to differentiate between road noise, entertainment, voice and more, and has a dash mount so you can use it hands-free (not even Alexa can talk its way out of a ticket).

 Alexa will also be location-aware, allowing you to pull up to your house and immediately turn smart lights on.